 The effects of unequal propeller thrust, wind and current must also be kept in mind.
 While wind and current may not always be present, experienced boaters will use them to their advantage.
-Unequal thrust is an aspect shared by all single-engine propeller-driven watercrafts.
-The Ski 200 Nautique has a clockwise (right hand) rotation propeller and the Sport 200 Nautique has a counterclockwise (left hand) rotation propeller.
+Unequal thrust is an aspect shared by all single-engine propellerdriven watercrafts.

+All Nautique V-Drives have a counterclockwise (left-hand) rotation propeller.
 Propeller rotation has a direct effect on steering, especially when operating your boat in reverse.
-Operators should familiarize themselves with the handling characteristics of the boat in an open area before attempting to dock or perform other close maneuvers.
+The operator should familiarize themselves with the handling characteristics of the boat in an open area before attempting to dock or perform other close maneuvers.